Skip to main content

 The Republic of Fiji established formal diplomatic relations with Australia immediately following its independence on 10 October 1970.

-Australia and Fiji share a strong and enduring bilateral relationship, underpinned by the 'Fiji-Australia Vuvale Partnership' which was first signed on 16 September 2019.
+Australia and Fiji share a strong and enduring bilateral relationship, set out by the 'Fiji-Australia Vuvale Partnership' which was first signed on 16 September 2019.
 A renewed and elevated version of the partnership was signed on 18 October 2023 during a visit by Fiji's Prime Minister Rabuka to Australia.
 The term 'vuvale', which means family in Fijian, was chosen to reflect the depth, breadth, and warmth of our relationship.
 The renewed Partnership elevates a shared commitment to tackling climate change and strengthening our economic and trade partnership.
 It also has an increased focus on human development, First Nations' peoples and culture, skills development and cyber security.
 It continues to underpin the deep security, economic, human development and people-to-people links between both countries.

 Trade and investment ties